kyma-project/kyma/docs/event-bus/03-06-configure-default-channelprovisioner.md

       labels: *labels
 ```

-You can change the default channel configuration by editing the ConfigMap `default-ch-webhook` in `knative-eventing` namespace.
-For example, if you want to set In-Memory Channels as default provisioner, then the aforementioned ConfigMap should have the following data:
+You can change the default channel configuration by editing the ConfigMap `default-ch-webhook` in `knative-eventing` Namespace.
+For example, if you want to set In-Memory Channels as default provisioner, include the following data in the ConfigMap:

 ```yaml
 apiVersion: v1